helenwsung/diss-chapter1/README.md

 # diss-chapter1
-code and analyses for chapter 1 of my dissertation
+code and analyses for chapter 1 of my dissertation - github